joinpursuit/Pursuit-Core-Web/html_css_dom/api_intro/api_intro.md

 # APIs

 ## Goals

-* Understand what an API is and how we interact with them
+- Understand what an API is and how we interact with them
-* Retrieve data from an API
+- Retrieve data from an API
-* Read data in JSON format
+- Read data in JSON format

 ## Keywords

-* Application Programming Interface (API)
+- Application Programming Interface (API)
-* JavaScript Object Notation (JSON)
+- JavaScript Object Notation (JSON)

 ## Lesson

 ## APIs

-You may have heard the acronym _API_ in your time at C4Q, but what exactly does it mean? **Application Programming Interface** doesn't really explain much.
+You may have heard the acronym _API_ in your time at Pursuit, but what exactly does it mean? **Application Programming Interface** doesn't really explain much.
 API is actually much broader than you might expect and can mean a number of different things.
-APIs are  For our purposes and your future career, you can think of APIs as being able to do one of the following:
+For our purposes and your future career, you can think of APIs as being able to do one of the following:

-* **Manipulating documents in the browser**: The DOM API (that's an API!!? 🤯), as you know, allows you to manipulate HTML and CSS thus styling the page.
+- **Manipulating documents in the browser**: The DOM API (that's an API!!? 🤯), as you know, allows you to manipulate HTML and CSS, thus changing the page.
-* **Drawing and manipulating graphics**: Allow you to programmatically update the pixel data contained in an HTML `<canvas>` element to create 2D and 3D scenes.
+- **Drawing and manipulating graphics**: Allows you to programmatically update the pixel data contained in an HTML `<canvas>` element to create 2D and 3D scenes.
 Canvas and WebGL are two common tools you may use.
 Such APIs are often combined with APIs for creating animation loops (such as `window.requestAnimationFrame()`) and others to make constantly updating scenes like cartoons and games.
-* **Fetch data from the server**: This is the **MOST COMMON** use you will find for APIs and is typically what people mean when they say _API_.
+- **Fetch data from a server**: This is the **MOST COMMON** use you will find for APIs and is typically what people mean when they say _API_.
 These APIs can also be used to update small sections of a webpage on their own.
 This seemingly small detail has had a huge impact on the performance and behavior of sites — if you just need to update a stock listing or list of available new stories, doing it instantly without having to reload the whole entire page from the server can make the site or app feel much more responsive and "snappy".
 APIs that make this possible include XMLHttpRequest and the Fetch API.
 You will learn the term Ajax in coming lessons, which describes this technique.

 ### How do APIs work?